angular/angular/aio/content/guide/http.md

 ##### Adding headers

-The `HeroesService` defines such headers in an `httpOptions` object that will be passed to every `HttpClient` save method.
+The `HeroesService` defines such headers in an `httpOptions` object that are passed to every `HttpClient` save method.

 <code-example